lexibank/tlopo/out/vol3/chapter11.md

 The remainder of this chapter is organised as follows.
 First, domesticated nut trees are treated (§2), then domesticated fruit trees (§3), and finally trees that are regularly exploited for their fruit but are generally not domesticated (§4).
 The boundary around this last category is somewhat arbitrary.
 It includes trees which are often mentioned in the literature as sources of edible fruit.
 It excludes trees that are more often mentioned as having other uses: these include Morinda citrifolia, and various species of Diospyros, Macaranga and Garcinia, the fruits of which are all mentioned by Paijmans (1976: 124) as occasionally consumed.
 It also excludes those species of Ficus which have edible figs, as these are treated in ch.1 0, §4.

-The trees investigated by [Kennedy & Clarke](../references.md#source-KennedyandClarke2004) ([2004](../references.md#source-KennedyandClarke2004)) in their examination ofarboriculture include three that are considered among the staple foods in chapter 9: the banana plant (ch.9, §3), the breadfuit tree (ch.9, §4), and the sago palm (ch.9, §5.1).
+The trees investigated by [Kennedy & Clarke](../references.md#source-KennedyandClarke2004) ([2004](../references.md#source-KennedyandClarke2004)) in their examination of arboriculture include three that are considered among the staple foods in chapter 9: the banana plant (ch.9, §3), the breadfuit tree (ch.9, §4), and the sago palm (ch.9, §5.1).
 Another cultivated tree is Gnetum gnemon, the leaves of which serve as a green vegetable, treated in chapter 10, §2.3.
 These trees and plants are not considered further here, nor is the coconut palm, which is discussed in some detail in chapter 12.
 Instead, the focus of this chapter is nut- and fruit-bearing species that loom large in Bismarcks arboriculture.

 <a id="s-2"></a>